sayanmndl21/pris/README.md

 ### Mobile app
 - [x] Check the map update to Carytown

+- [x] Check the history information: updates successfully

+- [ ] Check the history information: only store history when detection vnear/ near/ midrange

-- [ ] Check the history information
+- [ ] Check the history information: coherent with the server information, as well as the pm2 log information
-      - Update the app api

 ### 2nd round of system test
-- [ ] 72hrs test
+- [x] 72hrs test:
+      - started on Monday 06/17 10am, with both batteries 25% level
+      - Monday weather: 93 F, strong sunshine
+      - Stop system at night: 8pm, record battery level
+      - Restart system in the morning Tuesday 06/18 7am

 - [ ] Record solar panel && battery charging discharging balance